 Ordering your pet's prescription drugs from Wedgewood Pharmacy is safe, and convenient.
 With a prescription number, easily refill prescriptions and enroll in the AutoRefill Program.

 May Be Prescribed by Vets for:

 Search for Available Dosage Forms

 Flunixin meglumine commonly is used for pain relief to treat colic.
-It is used for protection from septic/endotoxic shock due to any gastrointestinal (GI) insult either post-surgical or medical such as in cases of peritonitis or diarrhea.
-Flunixine is used commonly as an anti-inflammatory to treat painful conditions of the eye including corneal ulcers, uveitis, conjunctivitis and before and after eye surgery.
+It is used for protection from septic/endotoxic shock due to any gastrointestinal (GI) insult either post surgical or medical such as in cases of peritonitis or diarrhea.
+Flunixin is used commonly as an anti-inflammatory to treat painful conditions of the eye including corneal ulcers, uveitis, conjunctivitis, and before and after eye surgery.
 It may be used to reduce or control fevers due to viral or bacterial infections.
 Although flunixin can be used to treat arthritis, there are other NSAIDs that are prescribed more commonly for this purpose.

 Flunixin may be given IV, IM or orally.

 Dr. Barbara Forney is a veterinary practitioner in Chester County, Pennsylvania.
 She has a master's degree in animal science from the University of Delaware and graduated from the University of Pennsylvania School of Veterinary Medicine in 1982.

 She began to develop her interest in client education and medical writing in 1997.
 Recent publications include portions of The Pill Book Guide to Medication for Your Dog and Cat, and most recently Understanding Equine Medications published by the Bloodhorse.

 Dr. Forney is an FEI veterinarian and an active member of the AAEP, AVMA, and AMWA.

 Some states restrict the information we may provide about controlled substances.
 Please select your state below.